TheLinspacer/FallenMagus/notes.md

 ### Chapter by Chapter review of Fallen Magus book two: The last lead

-### Chapter 35 is the most important part.
+### Chapter 34 is the most important part.

 ## General comments:
 * Avoid past participle unless you're really describing something indirectly
 * Favor pronouns a bit more compared to aliases eg. the former Magus -> he.  (doing that is fine, it just seems overused)
 * Beware conjunctions when no logical connection is apparent.
-* Avoid present participle phrases eg. __Closing his eyes__, Marcus took in a deep breath from his nose (Chapter 18).
+* Avoid present participle phrases eg. ___Closing his eyes__, Marcus took in a deep breath from his nose_ (Chapter 18).
 People can read 700 page Harry Potter books in a week because JK Rowling almost never does this.
 It wrong-foots the reader because the action comes before the doer.
 A fast read is really important for this genre.
 This sentence can be rewritten as: "Marcus closed his eyes and took a deep breath".
 * Don't explain the obvious.
 Take the previous sentence, of course he took the deep breath 'in' and 'from (through would be better) his nose'.
 Who 'takes' deep breaths out through the mouth?
 The reader will paint the right picture, don't overburden them.
 * If this advice seems too sparse, liven it up with vocabulary.
 Sure "Marcus closed his eyes and took a deep breath" is kinda boring.
 Consider: "Marcus inhaled deeply and let his heavy eyelids fall"